instadeepai/jumanji/docs/environments/graph_coloring.md

   - For example, an initial color assignment:
     ```[-1, -1, -1, -1]```

-- `action_mask`: A JAX array of boolean values, shaped (num_colors,), which indicates the valid actions in the current state of the environment.
+- `action_mask`: a JAX array of boolean values, shaped (num_colors,), which indicates the valid actions in the current state of the environment.
 Each position in the array corresponds to a color.
 True at a position signifies that the corresponding color can be used to color a node, while False indicates the opposite.
   - For example, for 4 number of colors available:
     ```[True, False, True, False]```